cstl-kaist/cs374-2025-spring/logistics.md

 **Self and peer assessment**: [Metacognition](https://en.wikipedia.org/wiki/Metacognition) is an extremely powerful way to learn, and self- and peer-assessment offer great opportunities for metacognition.
 You'll be asked to assess yourself, as well as your teammates after some project milestones.

-**Studio attendance**: It's mandatory.
+**Attendance**: It's mandatory.
 Your TA mentor will keep track of your attendance and reflect it on your participation grade.
+Studio attendance is an especially important part of this, but overall attendance is still mandatory.
+Being more than 15 minutes late to class will count as an absence.
+Up to **3** absences can be excused without a documented medical or family reason, but studio participation cannot be excused without a documented medical or family reason.

+**Reading and in-class participation**: The rest of your participation grade can come from strong in-class participation, strong participation by commenting on the readings before class, or a combination of both.

 **Nanoquiz and in-class activities**: You'll get to see your nanoquiz grades after class. **3** lowest grades will be removed in your final grade.
 This covers all lateness and absence cases, so use them sparingly.
 If you have a special situation (e.g., medical, family) regarding your attendance, please talk to course staff.